owncloud-archive/documentation/admin_manual/configuration/files/file_sharing_configuration.rst

    :alt: Choose the language for public mail notifications for shared files in ownCloud.

 What this means is that email notifications will be sent in the language of the user that shared an item.
-By default the language is the share owner’s languages.
+By default the language is the share owner’s language.
 However, it can be changed to any of the currently available languages.
 It is also possible to change this setting on the command-line by using :ref:`the occ config:app:set command <apps_commands_label>`, as in this example: